 As illustrated at Figure 1, the shape acquisition system is composed of a NewTom model QR - DVT 9000 volumetric tomography machine based on Cone Beam technology and a 3DMD photogrammetric digitizing station.
-The NewTom technology allows to obtain, through one complete rotation of the X-ray generator and detector around the patient head, all the necessary data for the volumetric reconstruction which reduce significantly x-ray dosages to the patient.
-The scan time is about 75 seconds.
-At the end of the scan, a quick reconstruction of an axial section of the patient head allows the operator to assess whether the data is correct, then the patient can retracted to be digitized by the photogrammetric system.
-The raw data of the scan are processed to reconstruct the chosen volume in an area selected by the operator.
-The primary reconstruction gives images with a sampling step chosen by the operator (1-2-3 mm).
+The NewTom technology allows to obtain, through only one complete rotation of the X-ray generator and detector around the patient head, all the necessary data for the volumetric reconstruction which reduces significantly x-ray dosages to the patient.
+The scan time is about 75 seconds but through a pulsating x-ray source which reduces the actual radiation time to about twelve seconds.
+At the end of the scan, a quick reconstruction of an axial section of the patient head allows the operator to assess whether the data is correct, then the patient is digitized by the photogrammetric system.
+The raw data of the scan is processed to reconstruct the chosen volume in an area selected by the operator.
+The primary reconstruction gives images with a sampling step chosen by the operator (0.2 to 0.5 mm).

-Once the patient is retracted from the NewTom machine their skin shape 3D data and color are digitized using a photogrammetric 3DMD digitizing station mounted on top of the NewTom as illustrated at Figure 1.
+Once the patient is retracted from the NewTom machine the skin shape, 3D data and color are digitized using a photogrammetric 3DMD digitizing station mounted on top of the NewTom as illustrated at Figure 1.
 The 3DMD studio is based on digital stereo photogrammetry which is a method of obtaining 3D measurements by correlating two or more stereo pairs of photographs taken simultaneously by highspeed video cameras.
 One great advantage of the 3DMD system is that the images needed to reconstruct a model are taken in a very short period of time (in less than 1/500th of a second) and then processed using their own image analysis software.
-The 3DMD system project a random pattern onto the skin surface where a sophisticated image processing software identify and match those patterns between the four synchronized images and generate a composite 3D model by triangulating the points.
-Once the 3D geometry model has been produced, the software maps the color texture information onto the model using other high-resolution color cameras.
-The resulting model is a triangulated set of XYZ data points with an associated texture coordinate that relate each vertex to two color images, one for the left and one for the right.
+The 3DMD system projects a random pattern onto the skin surface where a sophisticated image processing software identifies and matches those patterns between the four synchronized images and generates a composite 3D model by triangulating the points.
+Once the 3D geometry model has been produced, the software maps the color texture information onto the model using other highresolution color cameras.
+The resulting model is a triangulated set of XYZ data points with an associated texture coordinate that relates each vertex to two color images, one for the left and one for the right.